Philip Levine (physician): Life and career

 About 1925, Levine became assistant to Karl Landsteiner at the Rockefeller Institute, New York City.
 In 1932, he took up research work on the bacteriophage at the University of Wisconsin–Madison.

 Back in the east in 1935, he worked as a bacteriologist and serologist at Newark Beth Israel Hospital, New Jersey where, in 1939, Levine and Rufus E. Stetson published their findings about a family who had a stillborn baby in 1937 who had died of hemolytic disease of the newborn.
 This publication included the first suggestion that a mother could make blood group antibodies owing to immune sensitization to her fetus's red blood cells.

-In 1944, Levine started a centre for blood group research at the Ortho Research Foundation, Raritan, New Jersey.
+In 1944, Levine started a center for blood group research at the Ortho Research Foundation, Raritan, New Jersey.
+Ortho Research Foundation is now part of Ortho Clinical Diagnostics.
+Levine retired from Ortho in 1965, and this research center was renamed the Philip Levine Laboratories; he continued in emeritus status there until 1985.

 Awards

-Extract from the complete list of honors awarded to Levine in the Giblett publication on pp. 335f.
+Extracted from the complete list of honors awarded to Levine in the Giblett publication on pp. 335f.